mlange-42/arche/docs/content/background/benchmarks.md

 +++
 title = 'Benchmarks'
 weight = 50
+description = 'An overview of the runtime cost of typical Arche operations.'
 +++

 This document gives an overview of the runtime cost of typical Arche operations.